Introduction

 PR's in GL: baptisms 1562-1770, marriages 1562-1680, burials 1561-1770

-The registers for baptisms 1770-1812 and burials 1770-1812 were damaged beyond repair by
+The registers for baptisms 1770-1812 and burials 1770-1812 were damaged beyond repair by enemy action in 1940.

 For later registers of marriages and burials see St Alban Wood Street.